mymess/Bitcoin-nodes-globe/README.md

 To avoid the cross domain policy issues that prevent the application to be seen in local you do not need to run it on a local server like node.js.
 Perhaps a quicker solution is to do the following:

 - on Firefox, enter "about:config" in the URL
-- set the "flag security.fileuri.strict_origin_policy" to false
+- set the flag "security.fileuri.strict_origin_policy" to false
 - enjoy!